 4.1.2 The statutory basis for allowing anyone with an interest in a piece of land in the area of a local planning authority to enter into planning obligations is Section 106 of The Town and Country Planning Act (TCPA) 1990 (as amended).

-4.1.3 The Council will expect developers to enter into an appropriate Section 106 Agreement covering all aspects of the delivery of affordable housing on the application site.
+4.1.3 The Council requires developers to enter into an appropriate Section 106 Agreement covering all aspects of the delivery of affordable housing on the application site.
 An estimate of the fee payable for this can be obtained from the Council’s Legal Team.
 The fee will depend on the complexity of the agreement.

 4.1.4 The Section 106 agreement will include requirements relating to:

+The number of affordable homes

 Definition of affordable housing and affordable tenures

 The bed size, tenure mix and location of affordable housing

-Agreement with the Council on the Affordable Housing provision

-Safeguarding use of homes as affordable dwellings for future eligible households
+Securing affordable housing for future eligible households

 Expectation to recycle any receipts or grant arising from the disposal of all or part of an affordable dwelling